-Kivotos Tou Kosmou (Ark of the World) is a Greek non-profit and one of the six charities we are supporting financially through our current Project Hope for Greece campaign — #ChildrenOfGreece.
+Kivotos Tou Kosmou (Ark of the World) is a Greek non-profit and one of the five charities we are supporting financially through our current Project Hope for Greece campaign — #ChildrenOfGreece.
 Our campaign aims to build a sense of awareness among North Americans about the challenges faced by the most vulnerable members of Greek society – the children.
 The following story provides an overview of Kivotos and its mission.

 Kivotos Tou Kosmou was founded in 1998 by Father Antonios Papanikolaou, a Greek Orthodox priest who realized the grave problems facing abandoned and unprotected children in inner-city Athens where he served his first parish.